 \section{Obstructions to global descent}

 As we saw in \thmref{split etale}, if $\O_Y\isoto \pi_*\O_X$ and $R^1\pi_*\O_X=R^2\pi_*\O_X=0$, the classes $[\D_{X,\a}]$ descend to $Y\fr$ {\'e}tale locally for all $\alpha$.
-The way to prove it was to split them {\'e}tale locally on $Y\fr$, namely we proved that the pull-back of $\D_{X,\a}$ to $(U\x_Y X)\fr$ splits for some {\'e}tale cover $U\ra Y$.
-Obviously this kind of argument will not help in the global situation, unless the algebra $\D_{X,\a}$ is globally split.
-Nevertheless one of the possible ways to proceed further could be to try to study the obstructions to global descent.
+The way to prove it was to split them {\'e}tale locally on $Y\fr$, namely, we proved that the pull-back of $\D_{X,\a}$ to $(U\x_Y X)\fr$ splits for some {\'e}tale cover $U\ra Y$.
+Obviously, this kind of argument will not help in the global situation, unless the algebra $\D_{X,\a}$ is globally split.
+Nevertheless, one could try to study obstructions to the global descent.
 In this section we define two different types of obstructions.